kamperh/recipe_bucktsong_awe_py3/readme.md

 Overview
 --------
+**Note:** This is an updated version of the recipe at https://github.com/kamperh/recipe_bucktsong_awe.
+The code here uses Python 3 (instead of Python 2.7) and uses LibROSA for feature extraction (instead of HTK).
+Because of slight differences in the resulting features, the results here does not exactly match those in the paper below, since the older recipe was used for the paper.

 Unsupervised acoustic word embedding (AWE) approaches are implemented and evaluated on the Buckeye English and NCHLT Xitsonga speech datasets.
 The experiments are described in: